The British Polygraph Society (BPS)

 Introduction

-The BPS Psychophysiological Detection of Deception Terminology Reference is based on the American Polygraph Association’s (APA) Terminology Reference, 4th Edition (2022), authored by Donald Krapohl, Mark Handler, and Michael Lynch.
-While the APA’s work provided the foundation, it does not reflect their official position.
-Over time, the BPS has adapted and edited this resource to align with UK standards and advancements in polygraph science.
-Our reference ensures clarity, consistency, and professionalism in the field, reflecting the BPS’s commitment to excellence in psychophysiological detection of deception.
+The BPS Psychophysiological Detection of Deception Terminology Reference is derived from the American Polygraph Association (APA) Terminology Reference, 4th Edition (2022), authored by Donald Krapohl, Mark Handler, and Michael Lynch.
+While the APA’s work served as the foundation, this adaptation does not represent the official position of the APA.